kgxsz/devops-101/part-three/README.md

 #### A bit about Ansible
 If you were really keen, you could use Cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
 But that's not ideal, what we need is a tool that configures our instances for us in a repeatable way, at the press of a button.

 Enter Ansible.
-Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and ge the job done.
+Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and get the job done.

 #### Disclaimer
 What we're about to build is *very* simple, with the intention being that this is a starting point for gaining a deeper understanding of these concepts and tools.
 Only use a set up like this for a toy project.
 There are many more considerations and improvements you would need to make in the wild.